spurin/diveintoansible-lab/README.md

 🆘 If you experience any problems with the lab or the course, please reach out to me direct, James Spurin, or flag an issue in the repositories.
 I'd much rather know about an issue and in doing so, help yourself and others who encounter similar problems, Thanks!

-🚀 **New Update:** The diveintoansible-lab can now also be executed in the cloud using Google's Free Cloudshell Tier.
+🚀 **New Update:** The diveintoansible-lab can now also be executed in the cloud using Google's Free Cloud Shell Tier.
 For this, a standard Google account is required.
-The lab setup process in Cloudshell can be started with a single click and a setup tutorial will appear on the right hand side.
+The lab setup process in Cloud Shell can be started with a single click and a setup tutorial will appear on the right hand side.
 Please see https://diveinto.com/p/playground

-❗ **The steps that follow below are for a local running lab instance which is the recommend approach.**  Whilst the new Google Cloudshell based lab is convenient and is great for spinning up an Ansible lab in a matter of minutes or for adhoc experimentation, a locally running lab has improved latency and you'll also benefit from data persistence (any custom playbooks you create will remain on your system between lab restarts) -
+❗ **The steps that follow below are for a local running lab instance which is the recommend approach.**  Whilst the new Google Cloud Shell based lab is convenient and is great for spinning up an Ansible lab in a matter of minutes or for adhoc experimentation, a locally running lab has improved latency and you'll also benefit from data persistence (any custom playbooks you create will remain on your system between lab restarts) -

 ### Installation of Docker and Docker-Compose